Medicines supply chain

 Financial and conflicts of interest disclosure

-The author has no relevant affiliations or financial involvement with any organisation or entity with a financial interest in or financial conflict with the subject matter or materials discussed in this manuscript.
+The authors have no relevant affiliations or financial involvement with any organisation or entity with a financial interest in or financial conflict with the subject matter or materials discussed in this manuscript.
 No writing assistance was used in the production of this manuscript.

 Citation: Clinical Pharmacist DOI: 10.1211/CP.2019.20206058